Tessi-Tms/TmsSearchBundle/README.md

 ### Model

 Your model must implement the IndexableElement Interface.

-You must define a key and a value for each field you want ton index.
+You must define a key and a value for each field you want to index.
 If the field is a stringified json object, you have to indicate it.
 Then, each field of this json object will be indexed.